 Traveling with Medicare – Are You Covered?
 TopicsPopular TopicsMost Recent Medicare Working Past 65 Lifestyle & Wellness Considering Retirement Existing Clients During the summer months, many of us look forward to traveling with family and friends.
 We often speak with clients who question whether they will have coverage while traveling, especially in the case of an unforeseen emergency.
 It’s important to know what your Medicare plan covers just in case.
 Domestic Travel The good news is that for those with Original Medicare, medical services and supplies are covered when traveling in the U.S., which includes Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.
 Although Medicare plans vary, they each cover emergency and urgent care in the same way.
 Whether you use a Medicare Advantage plan or Original Medicare as your primary insurance, you are entitled to urgent care or emergency care anywhere in the United States.
 This type of care will always be considered “in-network” for you.
 If you require follow-up care to an emergency or urgent care visit while traveling, your options are based on your plan.
 If you are out of your plan’s service area and your doctor certifies that you are unable to travel, your plan may continue to cover your care.
 However, if you are not in your plan’s network (this can be an issue on HMO plans), then you are responsible for traveling back to your plan’s service area to receive care if your doctor confirms you are physically able to travel.
 Because Medicare Supplements do not have a network, if you are on a Supplement plan, you can receive follow-up care wherever you are if the provider accepts Original Medicare.
 International Travel When it comes to travel outside of the U.S., in most cases, Medicare will not cover any health supplies or services you receive.
 Some Medicare supplement plans include Foreign Travel Emergency coverage, which pays eighty percent of the Medicare-approved amount and up to a lifetime maximum benefit of $50,000.
 Certain Medicare Advantage plans cover emergency services when traveling outside of the U.S. and may include a lifetime limit.
 Transportation back to the US from another country is not included in this coverage.
 Before traveling abroad, we recommend you review your Medicare plan to understand what it covers.
 Based on your situation, it may also make sense for you to consider options for a travel policy.
 We are here for you!
 If you have questions about your Medicare coverage as it relates to travel, contact us at 1-877-222-1942 or email@example.com.
 If you are not a RetireMEDiQ client and have questions about retirement or Medicare, please contact our team of local advisors at 1-866-600-5638 to get started on your Medicare journey!
 Stay informed about Medicare An easy way to stay updated on Medicare and any important changes is to sign up for the free, customizable RetireMEDiQ newsletter.
 Based on your personal preferences and interests, helpful articles and community-related content will be sent directly to your inbox.
 Sign up for our newsletter Yes!
-I want to stay informed by receiving the latest Medicare news delivered straight to my inbox.Name First Email* Date of BirthMonth123456789101112Day12345678910111213141516171819202122232425262728293031Year202120202019201820172016201520142013201220112010200920082007200620052004200320022001200019991998199719961995199419931992199119901989198819871986198519841983198219811980197919781977197619751974197319721971197019691968196719661965196419631962196119601959195819571956195519541953195219511950194919481947194619451944194319421941194019391938193719361935193419331932193119301929192819271926192519241923192219211920Phone*By entering your information, you are authorizing RetireMEDiQ to communicate with you directly regarding Medicare news and health care coverage.vidhiddenEmailThis field is for validation purposes and should be left unchanged.
+Tell me more about Medicare and help me explore my options.Name First Email* Date of BirthMonth123456789101112Day12345678910111213141516171819202122232425262728293031Year202120202019201820172016201520142013201220112010200920082007200620052004200320022001200019991998199719961995199419931992199119901989198819871986198519841983198219811980197919781977197619751974197319721971197019691968196719661965196419631962196119601959195819571956195519541953195219511950194919481947194619451944194319421941194019391938193719361935193419331932193119301929192819271926192519241923192219211920Phone*By entering your information, you are authorizing RetireMEDiQ to communicate with you directly regarding Medicare news and health care coverage.vidhiddenEmailThis field is for validation purposes and should be left unchanged.